 What Kind of a Travel Agent License Do I Need?

-Most People are amazed to find out that their is no license or other criterion to become a travel agent.
+Most People are amazed to find out that there is no license or other criterion to become a travel agent.
 Just about every other type of agent is licensed and regulated by the state they operate within.
 Imagine opening a real estate office with no training or without a Real Estate Broker’s license.
 Many states have enacted “Travel Seller’s” registration programs and some require financial contributions, bonds or letters of credit in order to operate within the state.
-The travel industry’s professional designations are offered by various groups such as The Travel Institute, ASTA, ARC and CLIA.
+The travel industry’s professional designations are offered by various groups such as The Travel Institute and CLIA.

 In many states you can simply print up your business card and you are considered a travel agent.
 However, most suppliers will not recognize you if you try to do this.